 Mitigation and best practice options

-Here are some simple steps to minimise the effects on water quality and mahinga kai.
+Some simple steps to minimise the effects of urbanisation on water quality and mahinga kai.